cabrerf/PayPhone/README.md

 6. I added a ErrorHandling class with a Middleware for managing the errores
 7. For feature flags are different forms to implement, for this instance i used a featureManager
 8. In small projects also you can use Minimal API that is simply and easy, but if you want a project for scaling is better traditional api
+9. For this example i only use MAIN branch but in a real work i will create a new branch from a another branch for example develop and after that i will make commits and push and finally create a new pull request

 ## Feature flag